Updated February 2026 · 15 min read

 Who: Ryanair, Spirit, Frontier, Wizz Air

-Method: Metal sizing cages at gate, agents actively check bags
+Method: Metal sizing cages at the gate; agents actively check bags

 When: Peak travel times, full flights